 Credit references are documents that verify your credit history.
 They can come in the form of a credit check report, asset documentation, or character references.

-Limited or adverse credit history can potentially impact your rental application.
-If you have poor payment history, a low score, or little to no history — your chances of getting approved may go down.
+A limited or poor credit history can potentially impact your approval when applying for a rental.
+If you have a spotty payment history, a low credit score, or little to no history, your chances of getting approved may go down.
 Landlords or property management companies can approve or deny rental applications based on these references.
-If this description fits you — don’t fret.
-There are ways to get a little more creative with credit references.

 Credit references paint a picture of your borrowing and payment habits and history.
-Property managers and landlords use it to help determine whether you’re able and willing to pay rent on time and in full.
+Property managers and landlords use it to help determine whether you’re likely to pay rent on time and in full.

 When You Need Credit References